dbbrandt/short_answer_granding_capstone_project/capstone_resport.md

 *1 Ngrams are tested to provide a feature that compares the student answer to reference answer.

 The **local mode** code as well as the Sagemaker code passes in the tuning parameters as a dictionary.
-For LSTM models, the local driver scripts call a common shared method from */source/utils* named *train_and_test()*.
+For LSTM models, the local driver scripts call a common shared utility function.
-This method builds the model, fits the data and then uses the test data with the model's predictor to evaluate the model accuracy.
+This builds the model, fits the data and then uses the test data with the model's predictor to evaluate the model accuracy.

 A similar apporach is used for XGBoost with the slight variation because the persistence of models is different between Keras and XGBoost.
-To handle this some of the processing is moved to the driver scripts which then calls lower level methods used by *train_and_test()*.
-The XGBoost script calls *build_mode()* which returns the model and then directoy calls model.fit().
-The resulting model is then saved using a *save_xgb_model()* method.
+To handle this some of the processing is moved to the driver scripts which then calls lower level utility functions evaluate the model but build the simpler XGBoost model in the driver script.
+The resulting model is then saved using another unility fuction for that leverages the Joblib library to save model objects.

-Finally the *evaluate()* and *display_results()* from */source/utils* are called to evaluate and print results.
+A common set of code is used by all tests to evaluate and display the results.
+The evaluation iterates through all the test data, predicts the result and calculates the metrics.
+The results are printed with the ability to list every answer and it's prediction or just the summary metrics.

 #### Local LSTM ####
 Tunning Parameters for **local mode** testing: